geoHeil/website-decodinglove/content/blog/003-roadmap/index.md

 {{< youtube kh-MIyDMf1A >}}

 We discuss how [py.cafe](https://py.cafe/), [streamlit](https://streamlit.io/) and [python](https://www.python.org/) can help you to get started with programming and data challenges.

+And we show how you can achieve automation of tedious processes with very litle code.

 ## Shownotes